AndyJ30/Arduino-EE893/README.md

 ## ```readByte()```
 Reads a single byte value from the device.

-The value to returned is specified by passing one of the control byte names.
+The value to returned is specified by passing one of the [Control Byte](#control-bytes) names.

 ```c++
 byte readByte(byte control_byte, byte *result)